-Insightful work highlights Family Resource Centre’s ‘Stood-Up’
+Insightful work highlights Family Resource Centre’s ‘Stood Up’

 Both Ms. Peharie and Mr. Hanson were the two age-group winners on the day, but for Cayman, the real winner is the future of the country.

-The Family Resource Centre partnered with Hurley’s Media and the Department of Counselling for Saturday’s ‘Stood-Up’ fair.
+The Family Resource Centre partnered with Hurley’s Media and the Department of Counselling for Saturday’s ‘Stood Up’ Fair.

 Here are all the winners: